General-Purpose Models for the Chemical Sciences: LLMs and Beyond: Building Principles of GPMs

-As illustrated by the Swiss roll in \Cref{fig:training_workflow}, the pre-training process creates a structured manifold where invalid inputs are mapped far away.
+As illustrated via a Swiss roll in \Cref{fig:training_workflow}, the pre-training process creates a structured manifold where invalid inputs are mapped far away.
 Therefore, learning high-quality representations is the concrete computational method for capturing the abstract statistical distribution of the data; the structure of this representation space is the model's learned approximation of the data's true shape.